 - Sometimes episodes are one off and do not deteriorate into a full blown psychotic condition.

 - The diagnosis isn't the be all and end all.
-Each diagnosis has different understanding points and different presenting problems or issues.
+Even individuals with the same diagnosis may present with different problems or issues.

 - Self-esteem and self-perception may be low for students experiencing mental health problems.